react-dev-216/nextjs-fullstack-app-template/README.app.md

 However there is still a lot that's unique, the content for sure, the position and the background colour.
 Enough that I have decided to separate them for the sake of simplicity in this demo.

 Let's get to building.

-Remember in each case we are using the [BaseTemplate](https://dev.to/alexeagleson/how-to-build-scalable-architecture-for-your-nextjs-project-2pb7#creating-a-component-template).
-For `Header` the Story title is `navigation/Header`.

 `components/navigation/header/Header.tsx`